petlyh/MK8SE/README.md

 ## License

-MK8SE is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3as published by the Free Software Foundation.
+MK8SE is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3 as published by the Free Software Foundation.

 MK8SE is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License version 3 for more details.